 Before you tell the world about this ridiculously awesome blog you’ve just started, it’s a good idea to put in all the elements which scream, “This guy/girl is a genius, or at least knows what he/she does.”

 The web has millions of blogs, so if people are to trust what you’re about to say, they need to know you’re worth listening to.

-So, if you can put up testimonials, inspiring stories, awards, glamorous pictures or anything else of the sorts, do so, from day 1.
+So, if you can put up testimonials, inspiring stories, awards, glamorous pictures, or anything else of the sort, do so, from day 1.

 5. About Me Page

 The About Me page has always been undervalued and not taken seriously.
 Maybe it’s because people either don’t want others to know about them, or they don’t have anything “awe-striking” to say.

 A basic About Me page, with just your name, profession, and interests will do.
 It helps you establish a closer, deeper connection with your audience, something that matters more than it’s given credit for.

 Well, it also helps you get approved, or at least be considered when you apply for Ad-networks or Affiliate programs.

 Visitor Retention means having a way to reach your visitors even after they’ve left your site, and being able to get them back for a new blog post, product launch, or anything else at a later time.